 - Echocardiogram.
 This is a type of ultrasound that uses sound waves to produce images of your heart and the structures within your heart.

 - Electrocardiogram.
 This test records your heart's electrical activity.

 Your health care provider will monitor your baby's development throughout the pregnancy.
 Routine ultrasound exams can be used to track your baby's growth, and specialized ultrasounds can be used to detect fetal heart abnormalities.
 Your baby might need monitoring or treatment after delivery as well.

 Taking good care of yourself is the best way to take care of your baby.
 For example:

 - Keep your prenatal appointments.
 Visit your health care provider regularly throughout your pregnancy.

 - Take your medication as prescribed.
 Your health care provider will prescribe the safest medication at the most appropriate dose.

 - Get plenty of rest.
 Take a daily nap, if you can, and avoid strenuous physical activities.
-Bed rest might be recommended in some cases.

 - Manage anxiety.
 Ask questions about your progress.
 Find out what to expect during labor and delivery.
 Knowing what's happening can help you feel more at ease.